Healthy Oat and Almond Muffins

 Ground almonds

-Baking the Gluten Free and Vegan Muffins
+Baking the Gluten-Free Muffins

-Add the almond meal mixture to the bowl and using a spatula mix everything together.
-Using a zester, zest the lemon into the bowl.
-At the same time, add the lemon juice and the raspberries to the bowl.
-Mix them in gently while ensuring that the raspberries don’t break apart.
+• Mix them in GENTLY ensuring that the raspberries don’t break apart.
 The burst of flavor from the whole raspberries will be amazing.

 Ready to bake lemon and raspberry muffins

-Line a muffin tray with 12 muffin liners and pour the muffin mix into the liners.
-Bake the muffins for about 20 minutes.
-Dip a toothpick into the center of the muffin and if it comes out clean, the muffins are ready.
+• Dip a toothpick into the center of the muffin and if it comes out clean, the muffins are ready.

 Baked lemon and raspberry muffins